-One of the most daunting exams, no matter what level you’re doing, is Maths.
-Despite this, Maths is one of those exams that we find really good to study for because it’s past paper after past paper and you can get yourself into a really good routine and pattern.
+Maths is one of the most nerve-racking exams.
+No matter what level you're doing, it's always going to be daunting.
+Despite this though, Maths is one of those exams that we find really good to study for because it’s past paper after past paper and you can get yourself into a really good routine and pattern.
 If you are freaking out a bit about your Maths exam though, the Maths team at Atomi have put together a few inside tips on how best to rise to the challenges posed by your Maths exam in a couple of days.

 1. Budget time